das-praktische-schreinerlein/Mat-CmdPrinting/README.md

 ```
 /**
  * @author Michael Schreiner <ich@michas-ausflugstipps.de>
- * @author Inspired by cmdprinting from from O. Atsushi torisugari@gmail.com whose module was broken since firefox 2.X.
-Many Thanks to him for the idea and some of the code.
+ * @author Inspired by cmdprinting by O. Atsushi torisugari@gmail.com whose module was broken since firefox 2.X.
+Many thanks to him for the idea and some of the code.
  * @category publishing
  * @copyright Copyright (c) 2011-2014, Michael Schreiner
  * @license http://mozilla.org/MPL/2.0/ Mozilla Public License 2.0